openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 }
 ```

-Functionality: Provides an interface for thread blocking and waiting for signals from other threads to resume execution.
+Function: Provides an interface for thread blocking and waiting for signals from other threads to resume execution.

-This mechanism utilizes shared variables for thread synchronization.
-When some threads are suspended while waiting for certain conditions on shared variables to be met, other threads modify the shared variables to satisfy those conditions and then perform wake-up operations.
-This allows suspended threads to be awakened and continue execution.
+This is a thread synchronization mechanism using shared variables.
+When some threads are suspended waiting for certain conditions on shared variables to be met, other threads modify the shared variables to satisfy the conditions and then perform wake-up operations.
+This allows suspended threads to continue execution after being awakened.

 ### func notify()